Earwigs

 3. Maintain a Clean and Tidy Yard

-Earwigs are attracted to areas with ample hiding spots and food sources.
-By maintaining your yard and garden, you can limit the environments where earwigs can thrive.
-Follow these tips to keep your outdoor space less inviting to earwigs:
+These pests are attracted to areas with ample hiding spots and food sources.
+By maintaining your yard and garden, you can limit the environments where they can thrive.
+Follow these tips to keep your outdoor space less inviting:

-• Trim back plants, especially those with soft, tender foliage that earwigs love to feed on.
-(H4)
+• Trim back plants, especially those with soft, tender foliage that they love to feed on.

-• Keep your lawn mowed to eliminate potential hiding spots for earwigs.
-(H4)
+• Keep your lawn mowed to eliminate potential hiding spots.

 4. Use Natural Repellents

-If you’re looking for a natural way to repel earwigs, there are several options you can try.
-Essential oils like lavender, eucalyptus, or peppermint are effective at deterring earwigs.
+If you’re looking for a natural way to repel these pests, there are several options you can try.
+Essential oils like lavender, eucalyptus, or peppermint are effective at deterring them.
 To make a natural repellent:

 • Mix 10–20 drops of essential oil with water in a spray bottle.

-• Spray the solution around entry points, cracks, and crevices where earwigs may enter your home.
+• Spray the solution around entry points, cracks, and crevices where they may enter your home.

-You can also spray the repellent directly on plants that may be at risk of earwig damage.
+You can also apply the repellent directly on plants that may be at risk of damage.

 5. Set Traps for Earwigs

-Trapping earwigs is an effective and humane way to manage their numbers.
+Trapping these pests is an effective and humane way to manage their numbers.
 One simple method is to create a trap using rolled-up newspaper:

 • Moisten a few sheets of newspaper and roll them up loosely.

-• Place the rolled-up newspapers in areas where earwigs are likely to hide, such as near garden beds or under furniture.
+• Place the rolled-up newspapers in areas where they are likely to hide, such as near garden beds or under furniture.

-• In the morning, check the traps, and dispose of any earwigs you find.
+• In the morning, check the traps and dispose of any you find.

-Alternatively, you can use commercial earwig traps available at garden centers or pest control stores.
+Alternatively, you can use commercial traps available at garden centers or pest control stores.

 Dealing with an Active Infestation